irunazushan/irunazushan.github.io/Projects/LinuxNetwork/task.md

 ## Part 8.
 Bonus.
 Introduction to **SSH Tunnels**

-"Well, that'll be all for now.
-Do you have any other questions?"

-"Yes, I wanted to ask about one more thing.
-When I was at work, I overheard that there are some kind of training projects in my company.
-I don't know the details, but I'd really like to take a look...
-It might be useful."

-"Yes, it's really interesting, but how can I help you with that?"

-"The problem is that you need to have an access to a closed network to get to these projects.
-Can you give me any advice on that?"

-"Wow, that’s really something… I'm not sure how much help this will be, but I can tell you about **SSH Tunnels**."

 **== Task ==**

 *In this task you need to use virtual machines from Part 5.*